Health Insurance Open Enrollment:

 - Young Singles: If you’re a recent college graduate and just entering the workforce, this is likely the first time you’re making your own health insurance decisions.
-You will have questions.
+Of course you have questions.
 What’s the difference between an HMO and a PPO?
 How long can you continue coverage on your parents’ health insurance policy?

 - Young Families: A new spouse or baby can significantly change your health insurance needs and costs.
 In short, it’s not just about you anymore.
 Consider these tips to ensure you and your growing family are covered.

 - Established Families: As your family matures, so do your health insurance needs.
 From maintenance drugs and braces to insurance for your college student, it’s important to know the facts.

 - Seniors and Boomers: Now that your children are grown, it’s more important that you focus on your own health.
 Make sure you have the right coverage before and during retirement.